natyusha/ShokoRelay.bundle/README.md

 ShokoMetadata.bundle
 ====================
-This is a plex library metadata currently written for anything on AniDB.
+This is a Plex library metadata agent written to work with anything on AniDB.

 ## Notes
-Naming episodes/series works best with [This format](https://support.plex.tv/hc/en-us/articles/200220687-Naming-Series-Season-Based-TV-Shows) unless using the "Shoko Series scanner"
+This is designed to be used in conjunction with the included scanner.
+In order for it to function the preferences listed below are required to be set in `Shoko Series Scanner.py`

+- Hostname
+- Port
+- Username
+- Password

-- I reccomend installing the Shoko Series scanner into the `Scanners/Series` folder for better compatibility.
+Once the preferences are set place `Shoko Series Scanner.py` into the `Scanners/Series` folder.
-- DO change the preferences to match what you have.